agastiayudya/Identification-of-the-Strong-El-Nino-Effect/README.md

 El Niño phenomenon will lead to reduced rainfall in many regions of Indonesia, with the extent of reduction depending on the location and intensity of the El Niño.

 ### Objectives
-Analyzing the influence of El Nino on rainfall in Indonesia by taking a sample of a past El Nino event
+Analyzing the influence of El Niño on rainfall in Indonesia by taking a sample of a past El Niño event

 ### Flowchart